 However, this correction offers a good entry point in the PVR scrip.
 Most analysts remain positive on PVR and their average target price of Rs 744 a share indicates upside potential of 16 per cent from current levels.

-This acquisition will also increase PVR's dominance in the NCR region, limiting competitive intensity.
-Analysts believe PVR may look at raising ticket prices as well as ad rates and Food and Beverages income post integration of DT Cinemas.
+According to analysts, PVR might look at raising ticket prices, as well as ad rates and food and beverages income, after integration of DT Cinemas.

 The deal will be funded largely by equity and some debt.
-"As promoters would want to retain a controlling stake (at least 25.01%), we expect PVR to dilute a maximum of 18% of existing equity and raise Rs 497 crore at current market price to fund the deal," says Rohit Dokania of IDFC securities in a recent note on PVR.
+“As the promoters would want to retain a controlling stake (at least 25.01 per cent), we expect PVR to dilute a maximum of 18 per cent of existing equity and raise Rs 497 crore at the current market price to fund the deal,” says Rohit Dokania of IDFC securities, in a recent note.

-Analysts believe these valuations provide scarcity premium to DT Cinemas.
-This deal is estimated to add about 3-4% to PVR's EPS in FY17 and Rs 200-Rs 250 crore revenues when all 39 screens are operational.
-For FY15, PVR's revenues stood at Rs 1,481 crore and at 10 times FY17 EV/Ebidta the stock is trading at the lower end of its historic band of 10-12 times.
+This deal is estimated to add three or four per cent to PVR’s earnings per share in FY17 and Rs 200-250 crore to revenues when all 39 screens are operational.
+For FY15, PVR’s revenues stood at Rs 1,481 crore.